-- Increase awareness of public spaces through partnerships with the GRCA, municipalities, and the health unit/department. - Increase awareness programs regarding the threat and vectors of invasive species. - Increase educational signage at public spaces.
+- Increase awareness of public spaces through partnerships with the GRCA, municipalities, and the health unit/department. - Increase awareness programs regarding the threat and vectors of invasive species. - Increase signage at public spaces showing the connection with the local watershed.

 Rationale and Integration: Implementation of education and awareness recommendations, along with partnership programs, will aid in the protection and enhancement of the entire watershed.